-With 2.8 million readers across all platforms for its French titles, TVA Group is the top publisher of French-language magazines in Québec and a leader in the Canadian magazine publishing industry with 9.3 million cross-platform readers.
-The showbiz and celebrity news magazine 7 Jours is its most popular title with 738,000 readers on all platforms per week.
+With more than 3.2 million readers across all platforms for its French titles, TVA Group is the top publisher of French-language magazines in Quebec.
+It is also a leading player in the Canadian magazine market with a total of 9.8 million cross-platform readers.
+7 Jours is the number 1 entertainment and celebrity news magazine in Quebec with 558,000 readers on all platforms per week.

-Canada's lifestyle standard-setter for more than 30 years, Canadian Living is the most popular paid-circulation magazine among Canadian women with 4.1 million readers on all platforms, while its French-language counterpart, Coup de pouce, is the most popular print magazine among women, reaching nearly 1 million women per month.
+Canada's lifestyle standard-setter Canadian Living has 3.9 million readers on all platforms.
+Its French-language counterpart Coup de pouce is the leading French-language women's magazine in print and reaches 1.4 million readers per month on all platforms.

-ELLE Canada is the country's top fashion and beauty magazine with nearly 1.9 million cross-platform readers.
-Clin d'æil is the most popular fashion and beauty magazine in Québec with 686,000 cross-platform readers.
+Elle Canada held its position as the country's top fashion and beauty magazine with more than 1.7 million readers on all platforms while $Clin\ d'\alpha il$ was Quebec's most popular French-language fashion and beauty magazine with 662,000 cross-platform readers.